The Village Scholarship

-Unfortunately, for Black and brown communities, private school is often not considered for myriad reasons, but the cost is an understandable barrier.
+For Black and brown communities, private school is often not considered for a myriad of reasons, but the cost is an understandable barrier.
 On average, private elementary school tuition in California is $15,309 per year (2022-23), and the median annual tuition at California Independent schools, K-12, is $35,000.
-According to the National Association of Independent Schools (NAIS), approximately 24.5 percent of students at day schools receive financial aid (K-12), and the average amount they receive is $11,500; among students at boarding schools, 46 percent receive financial aid, and the average grant is $24,787.

-But tuition is not the only cost -- technology can run as high as $1,500 a year, books and supplies can add up to $500 a year, supplemental tutoring (if needed) can be as much as $4,000 a year, and then there are costs such as class field trips ($500), uniforms ($400), and school athletics ($300).
+But tuition is not the only cost -- there are additional fees associated with class trips, uniforms, school athletics and technology.
 As a result, the overall bill can be much higher than anticipated, even for those families who can afford private school.
-These extra expenses can raise the total average nationwide cost by at least 30%, according to EducationData.org.
+These extra expenses can raise the total average nationwide cost by at least 30%, according

 A NEW SOLUTION: THE VILLAGE SCHOLARSHIP

 The Village Scholarship (TVS) is a highly selective, renewable scholarship for exceptional Black and Latino/Hispanic elementary school students from low-income households.
 It is unique in many ways: